decarv/gsoc24/README.md

 As mentioned before, my objectives with this proposal is to implement an efficient ev for pgagroal.

-In order to accomplish this, I could benefit of dividing the implementation into two phases: (a) Experimentation (Phase 1); (b) Continuous Implementation and Profiling Loop (Phase 2).
+In order to accomplish this, I could benefit of dividing the implementation into two phases: (a) Experimentation (Phase 1); (b) Continuous Implementation and Profiling (Phase 2).

 For the **Phase 1**, I propose the implementation of ev.h and ev.c containing a simple abstraction for an ev (with `epoll`) that closely follows (in a first moment) the interface used by pgagroal with libev.